charleskelley/k8s-prod-grade/README.rst

 * A recovery process is available, documented, and tested for use in the event of failures

-What do these considerations mean then for Kubernetes components.
+*What do these considerations mean then for Kubernetes components?*

 **Kubernetes components from a high availability perspective**